caarlos0/env/README.md

 ## From file

-The `env` tag option `file` (e.g., `env:"tagKey,file"`) can be added to load the value from a file.
-The environment variable suffixed with `_FILE` is then expected and looked at for the path to that file.
-If the suffixed version of the environment variable is not present, the value of the original environment variable is used.
+The `env` tag option `file` (e.g., `env:"tagKey,file"`) can be added to in order to indicate that the value of the variable shall be loaded from a file.
+The path of that file is given by the environment variable associated with it
 Example below

 ```go